Kiloutre/TKMovesets/README_CODING_PRACTICES.txt

+Syntax norms and whatnot to make things consistent and clear throughout the project

 // -- Coding practice -- //

 // -- File structure -- //
 - include groups: first (#include <>) for librairies that aren't ours, then our (#include ".hpp"), then our (#include ".h")